Skip to main content

 • Start Date / End Date — the date window of the event.
 Volunteer slots must fall inside this window.

-3. In the Liminal section (custom fields added by the package), fill in:
+3. In the Liminal section of the page layout:

 • Address Street / City / State / Postal Code — shown on the event card for context.
 None are required.